Shubhashh/dos-detection-mitigation/README.md

 Setup I Used
 I ran this on two virtual machines connected via a host-only network in VirtualBox:
 Server VM: Ubuntu — ran server.py and mitigation.py
-Attacker VM: Ubuntu — ran attack.py
+Attacker VM: Kali — ran attack.py
 The server IP in my setup was 192.168.56.101 and the attacker was 192.168.56.102.
 You can change these in the scripts based on your setup.
 Note
 This project is only for learning purposes.
 I built and tested it in a closed lab environment.
 Please don't use the attack script on any real server or network.